lyubogeorgiev/Java-Advanced/Functional_Programming/README.md

 predicate function in stream of words in .filter() to return a collection of the words only starting with uppercase letter. printing the size of the collection and then printing each word of the collection on a new line by using .forEach() on List.

+Lab 04 - Add VAT
+-

+Reading a collection of prices which are double.
+Creating a UnaryOperator function which takes Double and returns Double.
+Stream over the original collection and use the created UnaryOperator unction in map to apply to each element of the collection.
+Using stream to print and format with printf each element on a new line.